benetflo/HomeSystem/README.md

 # SmartHomeSystem
 For more updates on this project, check out my [Medium blog](https://medium.com/@benji-IoT).

+# Do you want to recreate this project?
+Look under tutorials! :)

 ## Hardware components on Pico W devices
 * DS18B20 Temperature Sensor x1
 * Adafruit LTR390 UV Light Sensor x1